kubernetes/minikube/site/content/en/docs/commands/config.md

   -v, --v Level                          number for the log level verbosity
       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

+### What the config fields mean

+#### default-dns-domain - the default cluster top-level domain name

+The default is "cluster.local".
+This configuration field will only affect a newly started cluster.
+When restarting a cluster with the `start` subcommand, this configuration field will not change a domain
+name for that cluster.

+You can override this setting by using the `--dns-domain` flagfor the `start` subcommand.
+The `--dns-domain`
+can also change the domain name when restarting a cluster.

 ## minikube config defaults